Stravaiger Poetry

 With the ease of the gentle, night-time breeze

-Slowly, she made her way over
+Leisurely, she made her way over

-I longed-for, what felt like an eternity
+I longed for, what felt like an eternity

 Caressing her warm, nubile lips